-7 children die in Canadian house fire
+7 Syrian refugee children die in Canadian house fire

-HALIFAX, Nova Scotia (AP) — Canadian police say seven children died in an early morning fire that witnesses say engulfed a home in a suburb of the Atlantic coast city of Halifax.
+HALIFAX, Nova Scotia (AP) — Seven children, all members of a Syrian family who arrived in Canada about two years ago, died in an early morning fire Tuesday that witnesses said quickly engulfed a home in a Halifax suburb.

-Investigators said Tuesday it’s believed the young children are all from the same family.
+A woman who lives next door said the children ranged in age from 3 months to 17-years-old.

-A man and woman remained in hospita, the man with life-threatening injuries.
+A man and woman remained in hospital Tuesday afternoon, the man with life-threatening injuries.
 The woman was expected to survive her injuries.

-The Ummah Mosque and Community Centre in Halifax said in a Facebook post that the family is Syria.
+In a brief interview from the hospital, Imam Abdallah Yousri of the Ummah Mosque and Community Centre in Halifax said the family was originally from Raqqa, Syria.

 Most Read Nation & World Stories